gideongrinberg/cs_midterm/README.md

 ## Acknowledgements

 I used AI to generate the Sign in With Google button.
 ChatGPT was also used to generate some of the CSS classes in the `Main.svelte` component and its children.
 During this project, I consulted several sources, including the SvelteKit docs and tutorial, the Pocketbase docs, and StackOverflow.
 I took some of the boilerplate authentication code from [this](https://github.com/fireship-io/pocketchat-tutorial/tree/main) Fireship.io repo and the accompanying tutorial video.

+I am grateful to Vercel and Pockethost for their generous free tiers, and to the Svelte and Pocketbase developers for their open source tools.